undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

-Alquézar is the most complete base: a dense concentration of rural hotels and casa rural properties occupies the old village and the terraces below it, all within walking distance of the Pasarelas del Vero trail and the Colegiata.
+Alquézar is the most complete base: a dense concentration of rural hotels and casa rural properties fills the old village and the terraces below it, all within walking distance of the Pasarelas del Vero trail and the Colegiata.
 Hotel Villa de Alquézar and the Casa Pardina rural hotel are regularly cited by operators working the area (to verify current operation and rates directly with each property).
-Bierge, 10 kilometres south, offers quieter accommodation — a handful of stone-house rentals and small hotels, good as a base for the Mascún gorge and the lower park.
-Rodellar is the smallest of the three — a tight cluster of houses above the Mascún canyon used primarily by climbers and serious canyoners; Apartahotel Valle de Rodellar offers self-catering units (to verify operation).
-Colungo and Adahuesca each have rural casa accommodation suited to those following the rock-art shelter circuit.
-Barbastro, the commercial capital of the Somontano, has conventional hotel infrastructure for those who prefer a non-rural base.
+Bierge, 10 kilometres south, offers quieter accommodation, a handful of stone-house rentals and small hotels, good as a base for the Mascún gorge and the lower park.
+Rodellar is the smallest of the three, a tight cluster of houses above the Mascún canyon used primarily by climbers and serious canyoners; Apartahotel Valle de Rodellar offers self-catering units (to verify operation).
+Colungo and Adahuesca each have rural casa accommodation suited to the rock-art shelter circuit.
+Barbastro, the commercial capital of the Somontano, has conventional hotel infrastructure if you prefer a non-rural base.

 What to eat

-The Somontano comarca that borders the park to the south is one of Aragon's five recognised DO wine zones, producing structured reds and aromatic whites from varieties including Cabernet Sauvignon, Merlot, Tempranillo and the local Moristel; the Bodegas Pirineos, Enate and Viñas del Vero wineries are all within 20–30 kilometres of Alquézar and offer visits by prior reservation (Pirineos: Mon–Sat guided tour and tasting at 11:00 and 12:30, bodegapirineos.com; the Ruta del Vino Somontano portal rutadelvinosomontano.com lists current hours for all DO wineries).
+The Somontano comarca bordering the park to the south is one of Aragon's five recognised DO wine zones, producing structured reds and aromatic whites from varieties including Cabernet Sauvignon, Merlot, Tempranillo and the local Moristel.
+Three DO wineries (Bodegas Pirineos, Enate, Viñas del Vero) lie within 20–30 kilometres of Alquézar and take visits by prior reservation (Pirineos: Mon–Sat guided tour and tasting at 11:00 and 12:30, bodegapirineos.com; the Ruta del Vino Somontano portal rutadelvinosomontano.com lists current hours for all DO wineries).
 The village kitchen is Aragonese high-country: lamb roasted in wood-fired ovens (ternasco), migas (breadcrumb-and-pork pan), local honey (Alquézar honeys have a strong local reputation) and Somontano olive oil.
-Casa Pardina in Alquézar (a family-run restaurant operating since 2009, holder of a Repsol Guide Solete; casapardina.com) is consistently recommended for its regional Aragonese cooking.
-In Barbastro, the Restaurante Flor (Calle Goya 3, restauranteflor.com — run by chef José Antonio Pérez and twinned with Bodega Laus) serves more formal Aragonese cooking with good Somontano wine pairings.
-Canyon-guide operations near Bierge and Rodellar often have basic bar service; don't rely on food beyond the village.
+Casa Pardina in Alquézar (family-run since 2009, holder of a Repsol Guide Solete; casapardina.com) is consistently recommended for its regional Aragonese cooking.
+In Barbastro, the Restaurante Flor (Calle Goya 3, restauranteflor.com; run by chef José Antonio Pérez and twinned with Bodega Laus) serves more formal Aragonese cooking with good Somontano wine pairings.
+Canyon-guide operations near Bierge and Rodellar often have basic bar service.
+Don't rely on food beyond the village.

 What to do

-Walk the Ruta de las Pasarelas del Vero from Alquézar — a 9-kilometre circuit that follows the Vero canyon on suspended metal walkways, passing through narrows and past natural pools.
-Book a guided canyoning descent: the Oscuros del Balced and Vero canyon are recommended beginner-to-intermediate routes; the Mascún and Peonera are longer and more technical.
-Established guide operations in Alquézar include Avalancha, Guías Boira and Buenaventura Alquézar (to verify current operation and pricing).
-Visit the Collegiate Church of Santa María la Mayor in Alquézar, which preserves a Romanesque cloister — unique in Aragon — with 12th-century frescoes; access is ticketed and timed.
+Walk the Ruta de las Pasarelas del Vero from Alquézar, a 9-kilometre circuit that follows the Vero canyon on suspended metal walkways, through narrows and past natural pools.
+Book a guided canyoning descent.
+The Oscuros del Balced and Vero canyon are recommended beginner-to-intermediate routes; the Mascún and Peonera are longer and more technical.
+Several established guide operations work out of Alquézar (Avalancha, Guías Boira, Buenaventura Alquézar; to verify current operation and pricing).
+Visit the Collegiate Church of Santa María la Mayor in Alquézar, which preserves a Romanesque cloister, unique in Aragon, with 12th-century frescoes; access is ticketed and timed.
 Book a guided tour of the rock-art shelters through the Parque Cultural Río Vero visitor centres in Colungo or Alquézar; Barfaluy, Mallata, Arpán and Lecina Superior are the most accessible sites, requiring advance reservation.
-Walk the canyon rim trails above Rodellar for views into the Mascún gorge without a technical descent.
+For views into the Mascún gorge without a technical descent, walk the canyon rim trails above Rodellar.

 How to travel here